artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 * **Swift code can interact with Objective-C and can work on it's own.** We can write Swift libraries that can build on-top of our existing infrastructure to work at a higher level of abstraction.
 Building a component-based infrastructure via Swift could allow easy-reuse of existing code, while providing a language difference for "new app code" vs "infra."

 * **People are excited about Swift.** It's an interesting, growing language, and one of the few ones non-technical people ask about.
 "Oh you're an iOS developer, do you use Swift?" is something I've been asked a lot.
-The rest of the development team are have signed up multiple times for Swift workshops and want to know what Swift is, and what it's trade-offs are.
+The rest of the development team  have signed up multiple times for Swift workshops and want to know what Swift is, and what it's trade-offs are.

-* **Swift improves on a lot of Objective-C.** Most of the patterns that are verbose in Objective-C can become extremely terse inside Swift.
+* **Swift improves on a lot of Objective-C.** Most of the patterns that we use in Objective-C are verbose, and they can become extremely terse inside Swift.
 Potentially making it easier to read and understand.

 * **We would be using the official route.** Apple obviously _want_ you to be using Swift, they are putting a _lot_ of resources into the language.
 There are smart people working on the project, and it's becomes more stable and useful every year.
 There aren't any _Swift-only_ APIs yet, but obviously they'll be coming.